 Global Sourcing Principles

-Since Finisterre started in 2003 we have always believed passionately about caring for people and the planet.
-We want to be completely ethical, honest and transparent in everything we do.
+Since Finisterre was founded in 2003, we have always believed passionately about caring for people and the planet.
+We aim to be ethical, honest, and transparent in everything we do.
 Ensuring our suppliers are operating at a high ethical standard and creating the right environment for the people who work for Finisterre is important to us.

-Finisterre wants to make sure that the people, environment and communities where we operate are all looked after positively.
+In 2018 Finisterre became a certified B Corp, meaning we have a legal obligation to all stakeholders to ensure that the people, environment and communities where we operate are all looked after positively, whether in our head office, stores, supply chain.

-We take great pride in the relationship we develop with the companies who supply us with goods and services.
-The Finisterre code of conduct sets the standards by which we aim to build longterm partnerships with our suppliers, and carry out business through transparent and fair means.
+We take great pride in the relationships we develop with our suppliers.
+The Finisterre Code of Conduct sets the standards by which we aim to build long term partnerships with our suppliers and carry out business through transparent and fair means.

-We expect our suppliers to not only obey the law but also take great care to respect the well being of their employees, communities and environment in which they operate.
-They should sign up to our Global Sourcing Principles, and communicate and implement these principles throughout their business dealings for Finisterre, including with their own employees and their downstream suppliers.
+We expect our suppliers to not only obey the law but also take great care to respect the wellbeing of their employees, communities, and environment in which they operate.
+They should sign up to our Code of Conduct and communicate and implement these principles throughout their business dealings for Finisterre, including with their own employees and their downstream suppliers.

 1) No Child Labour